 Students admitted to the EdS Program in School Psychology must have completed a bachelor's degree.
 Undergraduate degrees in the areas of education and social science (psychology, sociology, human development, and family sciences) are preferred but not required.
 Students with a bachelor's degree in another field will also be considered.

 Possible preparatory courses include education and psychology courses such as principles of learning and cognition, research design and analysis, abnormal psychology, personality, and child and adolescent development.
 Experiences working with children and youth, particularly in school settings, are strongly encouraged.

 Grade Point Average (GPA)

 Undergraduate GPA must be calculated and included in application.
-A minimum GPA 3.0 is required, but higher GPAs are competitive.
+A GPA of 3.0 or higher is expected, and higher GPAs are competitive.
 Our admissions process considers other factors, so applicants concerned about their GPAs can emphasize other aspects of their experience in their application.

 All international applicants must submit a Financial Certification Form and Contract of Support.
 Those who do not have a bachelor's degree from a U.S. institution of higher education must complete the TOEFL.